About the climate outlooks

 - Median is a measure of what is considered typical rainfall or temperature for a specific location - similar to the mean or average.
 Due to the high variability of rainfall, and the fact that in some locations, one very wet year can substantially change the overall average, using the median (the middle number when you rank past rainfall or temperature from lowest to highest) is the best representation of typical rainfall.

-- Median maps for the 1981 to 2010 period for all months and seasons are available from the climate outlook climatology page.
+- Median maps for the 1990 to 2012 period for all months and seasons are available from the climate outlook Map archive and Median maps.
 The median maps on the climate outlooks website will sometimes differ from other median maps on the Bureau's website.
-This is because the dynamical model forecasts use a period of 1981 to 2010 to calculate medians (as explained above), while the median maps located on other parts of the Bureau's website use the full Bureau climate record (which extends for more than 100 years).
+This is because the dynamical model forecasts use a period of 1990 to 2012 to calculate medians (as explained above), while the median maps located on other parts of the Bureau's website use the full Bureau climate record (which extends for more than 100 years).

 - Past accuracy is not the only way the Bureau assesses climate models, but it is presented here as it is one of the simplest and most informative measurements of accuracy.
 Other aspects of overall model ability (skill) are also routinely assessed.